fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 14.1.0 =
+Adds a Contact Form 7 mail tag [invp_adf_timestamp] to help insert ISO 8601 timestamps into ADF XML lead emails.
+Adds a "No vehicles found." message to the [invp_archive] shortcode when there are no vehicle posts that satisfy the query.
+Adds a default false value for the use_carfax setting so it shows up in REST at /wp-json/invp/v1/settings consistently.
+Wraps the vehicle YMM string in a link in email sent using our Contact Form 7 form-tag [invp_vehicle].

 = 14.0.0 =
 Integrates WP All Import to allow CSV feed imports.
 Integrates Contact Form 7 to add a [invp_vehicle] form tag.
 Improves [invp_single_vehicle] output and adds a filter `invp_single_sections` to allow customization.
 Removes all deprecated methods and constants, all of which have replacements.
 Removes the [iframe] shortcode that was replaced by [invp_iframe].